 MVC is divided into three parts:

-It is the central part of the Architecture that linked with both View and controller.
-The model component the main logic of the programme it is a collection of rules & function and gives a proper structure to the data which it gets from the controller.
-It has nothing to do with the user interface it works on the back end.
+Model is the central part of the Architecture that is linked with both View and controller.
+The model component is the main logic of the program.
+It is a collection of rules & functions and gives a proper structure to the data that it gets from the controller.
+It has nothing to do with the user interface and works on the back end.

-As it linked with view and controller, so it gets a request from view to show the result and it itself request the controller to get the data.
+As it is linked with view and controller, it gets a request from view to show the result, and it itself requests the controller to get the data.
 It could be considered as the brain of the MVC structure.

-The view is that part of MVC which interact with the user and used to present the structure or result form by the model.
+The view is that part of MVC that interacts with the user and presents the structure or result formed by the model.

-As view is a representation of Model data, but first view request model for the results to show, then Model accepts the request and give a result to the view in a particular format.
-View can represent the Model result in the form of Graphical interface and it could be graphs, Graphical text, boxes, etc.
+As the view is a representation of Model data, but first the view requests model for the results to show, then Model accepts the request and provides a result to the view in a particular format.
+The view can represent the Model result in the form of a Graphical interface, and it could be graphs, Graphical text, boxes, etc.

-When a user gives some data or request something the controller sends a command to the Model to provide some logic on it.
+When a user provides some data or requests something, the controller sends a command to the Model to provide some logic on it.